mikro-orm/mikro-orm/docs/defining-entities.md

 export interface Book extends IEntity<string> { }
 ```

-You will need to extend Book's interface with `IEntity` or your entity must extend BaseEntity
+You will need to extend Book's interface with `IEntity`.
+The interface represents internal
-which does that for you. `IEntity` interface represents internal methods added to your entity's
-prototype via `@Entity` decorator.
+methods added to your entity's prototype via `@Entity` decorator.

 `IEntity` is generic interface, its type parameter depends on data type of normalized primary
 key produced by used driver.
 SQL drivers usually use `number` and Mongo driver uses `string`.
 This type default to union type `number | string`.
-Keep in mind that you have to worry about this
+Keep in mind that you have to worry about
-only when you define your primary key as `_id` instead of `id`.
+this only when you define your primary key as `_id` instead of `id`.

 As you can see, entity properties are decorated either with `@Property` decorator, or with one
 of reference decorators: `@ManyToOne`, `@OneToMany` and `@ManyToMany`.